StoglRobotics/ros_team_workspace/docs/use-cases/ros_packages/configure_repository.rst

 Building packages
 ,,,,,,,,,,,,,,,,,,
-This script creates three stages of build configuration for each ROS2 version.
+This script creates three stages of build configuration for each ROS 2 version.
 Each of those stages test different compatibility levels where users can experience issues with actively developed repositories and ensures future compatibility of the repository.
 In the following each stage is explained.